 There are several ways to remove dark spots caused by insect bites or mosquito bites.
 These are tips specifically for the face (they will work for the rest of the body too, but if you want quicker results for legs and other parts, skip to the section below)

-• Topical Creams: There are several topical creams available that can help reduce the dark spots or hyperpigmentation caused by insect bites.
+Topical Creams: There are several over-the-counter topical creams available that can help reduce the dark spots or hyperpigmentation caused by insect bites.
 These creams contain ingredients such as vitamin C, retinoids, glycolic acid, or azelaic acid that can lighten dark spots.

 - For dark spots on the face, you can use spot treatments like: